It took him just six minutes! Coach explains the surprise World Cup call-up of a Bundesliga unlucky player | Goal.com US

 Translated by

 It took him just six minutes!
-Coach explains the surprise World Cup call-up of a Bundesliga unlucky player
+Manager explains the surprise World Cup call-up of a Bundesliga unlucky player

-The 74-year-old, the oldest ever Czech national team manager, explained: "Even before nominating him, I watched his six-minute cameo – including injury time – in the 1–0 win over Bremen in May.
-He shaped four key moments and handled each perfectly, which surprised me.
-Physically, he looked outstanding, and a German club would never pick an unfit player."
+The 74-year-old, the oldest ever Czech national team manager, explained: "Even before nominating him, I watched his six-minute cameo – injury time included – in the 1–0 win over Bremen in May.
+He shaped four key moments and handled each perfectly.
+I was impressed.
+Physically, he looked outstanding, and as I know, a German club would never field a player who was not fully fit."

-Hlozek promptly repaid that faith in last Sunday's 2-0 friendly win over Kosovo, setting up Tomas Ladra's 12th-minute opener and then netting his first international goal in almost a year with a clinical finish in the 32nd minute.
+Hlozek promptly repaid that faith in last Sunday's 2-0 friendly win over Kosovo, setting up Tomas Ladra's 12th-minute opener and then netting his first international goal in almost a year with the second strike in the 32nd minute.

 Hlozek is Hoffenheim's record signing.

 Hlozek, still Hoffenheim's record signing at €18 million, has been hampered by a series of injuries.
 Last season he made only five substitute appearances.
-In late April he also logged 31 minutes in the 3.
-Liga for the club's reserve side.
+In late April he also logged 31 minutes with the club's 3.
+Liga reserve side.

 - Getty Images